Chart Color Schemes

 Leumeah - Minto Heights's population is slightly younger than the national pattern

-Leumeah-Minto Heights has a median age of 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38.
-The age group of 65-74 is strongly represented at 10.1%, higher than Greater Sydney's percentage.
-Conversely, the 25-34 cohort is less prevalent at 13.0%.
-Between 2021 and present, the 75 to 84 age group has increased from 4.9% to 6.3% of the population.
-Meanwhile, the 55 to 64 cohort has decreased from 11.3% to 10.2%.
-Looking forward to 2041, demographic projections indicate significant shifts in Leumeah-Minto Heights's age structure.
-The 85+ group is projected to grow by 142%, reaching 668 people from the current 276.
-This growth reflects an aging population trend, with those aged 65 and above comprising 51% of the projected growth.
-Conversely, the 5 to 14 and 0 to 4 age groups are expected to experience population declines.
+Leumeah - Minto Heights has a median age of 37, which matches Greater Sydney's figure and is comparable to Australia's median age of 38.
+The age group of 65-74 is strongly represented at 10.1%, compared to Greater Sydney's percentage.
+However, the 25-34 cohort is less prevalent at 13.0%.
+Between 2021 and present, the 75-84 age group has increased from 4.9% to 6.3% of the population.
+Conversely, the 55-64 age group has decreased from 11.3% to 10.2%.
+By 2041, demographic projections show significant shifts in Leumeah - Minto Heights's age structure.
+The 85+ group is expected to grow by 142%, reaching 668 people from the current 276.
+This growth will contribute significantly to the overall increase of those aged 65 and above, who are projected to comprise 51% of the population growth.
+Meanwhile, the 5-14 and 0-4 age groups are expected to experience population declines.